 In the 2013 National Student Survey 89% of our BSc Economics students were satisfied with the learning resources.

 Studying Economics at the University of Southampton means joining one of Europe's top Economics departments, with a high profile in both teaching and research.

 UK and EU students have the opportunity to study abroad for a semester.
 They can study in Norway and the Netherlands as part of the ERASMUS scheme.
 We have exchange programmes with universities outside Europe including Brazil, Hong Kong, the USA, Canada and now Australia.

 GCSE English grade C or above (or equivalent English language qualification)

-3 A level subjects: AAA (including A level Mathematics) or AAB (including A level Mathematics) with grade A in the Extended Project Qualification.
+3 A level subjects: AAB (including A level Mathematics) or ABB (including A level Mathematics) with grade A in the Extended Project Qualification.

-4 A level subjects: AABB (including A level Mathematics at grade B or above) or ABBB (including A level Mathematics at grade B or above) with grade A in the Extended Project Qualification.
+4 A level subjects: ABBB (including A level Mathematics at grade B or above) or BBBB (including A level Mathematics at grade B or above) with grade A in the Extended Project Qualification.